Lymphomatoid Papulosis

 Offers Telehealth

-Larisa Geskin is a Dermatologist in New York, New York.
+Larisa Geskin is a Hematologist and a Dermatologist practicing medicine in New York, New York.
 Dr. Geskin is rated as an Elite provider by MediFind in the treatment of Lymphomatoid Papulosis.
-Her top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Sezary Syndrome.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Sezary Syndrome.

 What are the latest Lymphomatoid Papulosis Clinical Trials?